siimsoni/aoc2021/d15/README.md

 none of the values became any lower.
 I dropped any attempt to add extra heuristics, because I didn't have the mental capacity remaining to think if it's feasible or not.

+(One idea to try would be to do the first approximation step recursively for each changed value).

 I thought perhaps this would not solve the issue, but when I started outputting the number of changes, I noticed it was getting lower, and after a few minutes I got the result.